Search Results Within Category "Lung Disease & Asthma"

 • Pregnant or lactating women.

 • Women of childbearing potential and fertile men who do not agree to use at least one primary form of contraception during the study and up to 30 days after the last IMP dose.
-For patients non able to personally consent to above due to complications of acute illness and/or its treatment assurances for the above must be given by LR and reiterated by patient when/if he/she is able to do so.

 A Study to Investigate the Safety, Tolerability, and Preliminary Anti-tumor Activity of Bemcentinib in Combination With Pembrolizumab Plus Pemetrexed and Carboplatin in Adult Participants With Untreated Non-squamous Non-small Cell Lung Cancer